Farm Signage

 Farm Biosecurity

-Farm Biosecurity involves a range of Day to Day practices that can help keep infectious diseases, pests and weeds off a property.
-These practices are usually documented in a farm biosecurity plan.
+Farm Biosecurity involves a range of Day to Day practices that can help keep infectious diseases, pests as well as weeds off a property.
+You usually document these practices in a farm biosecurity plan.

 There are 2 main parts to a farm biosecurity plan: